TeamProjectsReact/login-signup-react/README.md

 - find `scripts`
 - add following commands

+- Use with Custom CSS
+- Use Tailwind CSS

-# Use with Custom CSS
+### Use with Custom CSS

 ```json